tue-alga/cartocrow/cartocrow/simplesets/helpers/cavc/README.md

 6. Discard all open polyline slices whose minimum distance to *pline* is less than the offset.
 7. Stitch together the remaining open polyline slices found in step 6, closing the final stitched results if *pline* is closed.

-The algorithm is mostly based on Liu et al. [[1]](#references) with some differences since the algorithm they describe for GCPP (general closest point pair) clipping fails for certain inputs with large offsets (or at least I am unable to make their algorithm work).
+The algorithm is mostly based on Liu et al. [[1]](#references) with some differences since the algorithm they describe for GCPP (general closest point pair) m_clipping fails for certain inputs with large offsets (or at least I am unable to make their algorithm work).

 The key clarifications/differences are:
 - When raw offset segments are extended to form a raw offset polyline they are always joined by an arc to form a rounded constant distance from the input polyline.
-- Dual offset clipping is only applied if input polyline is open or has self intersects, it is not required for a closed polyline with no self intersects.
+- Dual offset m_clipping is only applied if input polyline is open or has self intersects, it is not required for a closed polyline with no self intersects.
 - If the polyline is open then a circle is formed at each end point with radius equal to the offset, the intersects between those circles and the raw offset polyline are included when forming slices.
-- GCPP (general closest point pair) clipping is never performed and instead slices are formed from intersects, then they are discarded if too close to the original polyline, and finally stitched back together.
+- GCPP (general closest point pair) m_clipping is never performed and instead slices are formed from intersects, then they are discarded if too close to the original polyline, and finally stitched back together.
 - No special handling is done for adjacent segments that overlap (it is not required given the slice and stitch method).
 - Collapsing arc segments (arcs whose radius is less than the offset value) are converted into a line and specially marked for joining purposes.